beaconsproject/disturbance_explorer/README.md

 The app is located at: https://beaconsproject.shinyapps.io/disturbance_explorer

-The app can also be run from a local machine using the following steps:
+The app can also be run from a local machine using the following steps (note, the first 2 steps only need to be run once):

   1. Install R (download from r-project.org and follow instructions)
   2. Install the following additional packages:

-    install.packages(c("sf","leaflet","tidyverse","shinydashboard","shinycssloaders","shinyMatrix"))
+    install.packages(c("sf","leaflet","tidyverse","shinydashboard","shinycssloaders","shinyjs","markdown","shinyMatrix"))

   3. Start the Shiny app:

-    shiny::runGitHub("beaconsproject/disturbance_explorer") # currently doesn't work
+    shiny::runGitHub("beaconsproject/disturbance_explorer")

 ![app](docs/pics/app.jpg)